Easiest Country to Obtain a Caribbean Passport in 2025

 Downside

 The only real downside to obtaining a passport by investment through Antigua and Barbuda is the residency requirement.
-All members of your family who apply for citizenship together are required to live together for at least five days every five years to maintain the conditions of their citizenship.
+You need to live in Antigua and Barbuda for at least five days every five years to maintain the conditions of your citizenship.

 Should I Get It?

-Antigua and Barbuda is the cheapest option for citizenship by investment for families, investors in real estate, and those investing in business ventures.
+Antigua and Barbuda are among the cheapest options for citizenship by investment in the Caribbean and the world.

 With the large variety of places that can be visited with a passport from Antigua and Barbuda and the accessible flights to many locations, this island nation is a favorite with those looking for a passport by investment.